lolo8304/Sports-village.ch/web02/htdocs/wp-content/plugins/better-analytics/readme.txt

 == Thanks ==

-Thank you to all the individuals who have contributed translations for Better Google Analytics:
+Thank you to all the individuals who have contributed translations for Better Google Analytics (please send us a note if you have helped translating Better Google Analytics):

 * Indonesian: [Arick](http://www.developingwp.com/#utm_source=readme&utm_medium=wordpress&utm_campaign=plugin)